fvalverd/AutoApi/README.md

 #### CRUD collection's resources

-Is important to remember that if AutoApi's authentication is enabled then only logged users can CRUD API's resources, but it depends on the user's roles for authorization.
+It is important to remember that if AutoApi's authentication is enabled then only logged users, with the respective authorization, can CRUD API's resources.

-A good API REST example is show how to mark as a classic all the movies where *actor_1* appears.
+A good API REST example is to show how to mark as a classic all the movies where *actor_1* appears.

 <pre>
 <b>PATCH</b> /example/actors/actor_1/movies